 If you walk out of an interview, breathe a sigh of relief, and think, “That’s it — I’ve done all I can, and it’s out of my hands now,” think again!
-I interviewed some of the country’s top college recruiters, who shared dozens of tips you can do after your interview to give yourself an edge when trying to land a great job.
+I interviewed more than 50 of the country’s top college recruiters, who shared dozens of tips you can do after your interview to give yourself an edge when trying to land a great job.
 Here are just a handful:

 Summarize Immediately.
 As soon as an interview is finished, find a quiet place to sit down, and write your summary of the meeting.
 You’ll probably forget some important points even if you wait just an hour or two after the interview.
 And, after several meetings with a number of companies, interviews will all start to blend together in your mind unless you take good notes right away.